History of Overlook Press

 I picked the elephant as our logo after reading the last issue of LIFE magazine, in which an eight-page spread about elephants displayed their kindliness to each other, followed by another eight-page spread of the US and the Vietcong fighting and killing each other, and I thought people are often not very nice to each other.
 I thought about the elephants.
 My neighbor, friend, artist and author Milton Glaser was given the task of creating a logo, and he picked a very nice elephant to illustrate, and put wings on him, telling me that if I could make an elephant fly, I could do anything.

-Well, with wonderful colleagues over these 40 years, we haven’t been able to do anything, but we are more than a little still flying and as independent as ever, facing both the adversity and opportunities of a new age in which print and electronic media will bring reading to more people—just as Penguin Books and Allen Lane did that for millions of people worldwide in 1935 when he thrust forward with his brilliantly conceived publishing company.
-We have much more modest goals, and within them we have grown considerably since 1971: we have a backlist of 1,500 titles and publish give or take a few 100 books a year.
+Well, with wonderful colleagues over these 42 years, we haven’t been able to do everything, but we are more than a little still flying and as independent as ever, facing both the adversity and opportunities of a new age in which print and electronic media will bring reading to more people—just as Penguin Books and Allen Lane did that for millions of people worldwide in 1935 when he thrust forward with his brilliantly conceived publishing company.
+We have much more modest goals, and within them we have grown considerably since 1971: we have a backlist of 1,500 titles and publish give or take about 100 books a year.
 Along the way, we’ve had such standout success as Robert Littell’s The Company, Charles McCarry’s Old Boys, Miyamoto Musashi’s Book of Five Rings, Sudoku, and Charles Portis’s True Grit, some of which have sold in the many hundreds of thousands of copies.

 We have acquired two companies—Ardis, the esteemed publisher of titles of Russian interest; and in London, Duckworth, founded by Virginia Woolf’s half-brother, Gerald Duckworth, and independent for over 100 years.

-Most of all, we are conspicuously independent, are thrilled to have spent every minute of our forty years in the sales bosom of Penguin, a company that means a great deal to me.
+Most of all, we are conspicuously independent, are thrilled to have spent every minute of our 42 years in the sales bosom of Penguin, a company that means a great deal to me.
 We’re in-step with the rapidly evolving times with our e-book program while hanging on tenaciously to the concept of a well-made physical book.
 Colleagues like Tracy Carns, George Davidson and Bernie Schleifer have been with us so long that I don’t know any longer when they joined us, but we also are attracted to and have continued to attract first rate newer colleagues who, over time, provide us with new inspiration to accompany my rather traditional ideas.
 Librarians and booksellers, of the latter whether independent or chain, whether individual or wholesalers, are our backbone, excepting for an ever stiffer backbone—readers.
 To all of them, and to the media that has been very kind to us, thank you.

 I think my father would be very pleased that we’re still here, publishing books at the old stand.